 Race Discrimination in the workplace is not only illegal it is wrong.
 Racial discrimination occurs when an employer treats a person unfairly because of their race.
-Whether you are white, black / African American, latino, Asian or middle eastern, no-one should have to deal with race discrimination in the workplace.
-New York City, New Jersey & Philadelphia law is so much more protective of employees with respect to race discrimination in the workplace.
-For example comments or conduct that may not be considered race discrimination under the state or Federal law, may be covered by the New York City, New Jersey or Philadelphia law.
-New York City has some of the best employment laws for people subject to employment discrimination based on their Race.
+Whether you are white, black / African American, Latino, Asian or middle eastern, no-one should have to deal with race discrimination in the workplace.
+The race discrimination laws are so much more protective of employees with respect to race discrimination in the workplace.
+For example comments or conduct that may not be considered race discrimination under the state or federal law, may be covered by the law.

 Discrimination can occur even in the situation when the harasser is of the same race as the victim.

-Any form of comments or conduct that relate to a person’s disability may be actionable.
+Any form of comments or conduct that relates to a person’s disability may be actionable.
 That is why it is important to call and discuss the particulars of your case.

 Furthermore, it is illegal to retaliate against someone because they have complained about Race Discrimination.

-Available remedies may include lost wages, emotional distress, punitive damages, and attorneys fees.
+Available remedies may include lost wages, emotional distress, punitive damages, and attorney fees.

 Title VII prohibits intentional discrimination and racial prejudice as well as neutral job policies that disproportionately exclude minorities or put them at a disadvantage in the workplace.
 Title VII spells out how employers must treat workers of color compared to their entire workforce including the following rules:

 - Employers cannot discriminate against African Americans workers on the basis of medical conditions that predominantly affect them, such as sickle cell anemia unless it is a business necessity

 - Equal opportunity employment cannot be denied to any worker because of marriage to or association with an individual or group of a different race